Egypt arrests journalist during interview in latest attack on independent media

-On Sunday evening, after prosecutors questioned her, Attalah was ordered released on roughly $125 bail.
-But as of Sunday night, she remained in police custody while her release was being processed, her newspaper, Mada Masr, said in a tweet.
+On Sunday evening, after prosecutors questioned her, Attalah was ordered released on about $125 bail.
+Late Sunday, she was released from the police station, said her newspaper, Mada Masr.

 By then, news of her arrest had gone viral on social media, triggering widespread calls for her release.

 Attalah “was arrested for nothing more than doing journalism,” her newspaper said in a tweet.
-Mada Masr said “we hold authorities responsible for her well-being and call for her immediate and unconditional release.”
+Mada Masr said that “we hold authorities responsible for her well-being and call for her immediate and unconditional release.”

 The government did not respond to a request for comment on Attalah’s arrest.